 This section of the website provides information on the Federal Interagency Operational Plans.
-The intended audience for this section is individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and local, state, tribal, territorial, insular area, and Federal governments.
+The intended audience for this section is the whole community, which includes individuals, families, communities, the private and nonprofit sectors, faith-based organizations, and state, local, tribal, and territorial, insular area, and federal departments and agencies.

 About the Federal Interagency Operational Plans

-The Federal Interagency Operational Plans (FIOPs), one for each preparedness mission area, describe how the Federal government aligns resources and delivers core capabilities.
+The Federal Interagency Operational Plans (FIOPs), one for each preparedness mission area, describe how the federal government aligns resources and delivers core capabilities.
 The FIOPs build upon the National Planning Frameworks, which set the strategy and doctrine for how the whole community builds, sustains, and delivers the core capabilities identified in the National Preparedness Goal.
 The Goal is: “A secure and resilient nation with the capabilities required across the whole community to prevent, protect against, mitigate, respond to, and recover from the threats and hazards that pose the greatest risk.”
-The Goal is the cornerstone for the implementation of Presidential Policy Directive / PPD-8: National Preparedness.
+The Goal is the cornerstone for the implementation of the National Preparedness System.

 The FIOPs are part of the National Preparedness System.
 There is one FIOP for each of the five preparedness mission areas: